FAST. FUN. INCLUSIVE.

 Ice hockey is too expensive and too intimidating for most families.
 We're changing that.

-Hackney on Ice is a grassroots community project bringing ice hockey to Hackney in a way that is accessible, inclusive, and inspiring.
+Hackney on Ice is a grassroots community project bringing ice sessions to children in a way that is accessible, inclusive, and inspiring.

-We are starting with a small pilot in one school, introducing floorball sessions with an ice hockey twist to up to 200 children.
-These sessions include tailored adaptations for SEND and disabled pupils, alongside a linked reading challenge supported by books.
+We started with a small pilot in one school, introducing floorball sessions with an ice hockey twist to up to 300 children.
+These sessions included tailored adaptations for SEND and disabled pupils, alongside a linked reading challenge supported by books.
 All equipment and resources are provided free of charge, with PE teachers delivering lessons supported by full training and ready-to-use plans.

-This first step allows us to test the idea, gather feedback, and learn as we grow.
-As the project develops and funding becomes available, we will expand into more schools and introduce additional opportunities.
-Our long-term vision includes “Skate & Learn” programmes, dedicated provision for SEND and disabled communities, family-friendly festivals, and a Coach Development Pathway to nurture the next generation of role-model coaches.
+This first step allowed us to test the idea, gather feedback, and learn as we grow.
+As the project developed and funding became available, we expanded into more schools and introduced additional opportunities.
+Our long-term vision includes “Skate & Learn” and "Skate and Play" programmes, dedicated provision for SEND and disabled communities, family-friendly festivals, and a Coach Development Pathway to nurture the next generation of role-model coaches.

 But our mission goes further than sport.
 Hackney on Ice is using Hackney as a testbed for innovation, creating a model that can be replicated across other boroughs and counties.
 By embedding our values of respect, integrity, and inclusion from the bottom up, we aim to celebrate diversity, nurture both players and coaches, and strengthen Hackney’s reputation for community pride, sustainability, and fairness.